Content Marketing on a Shoestring:

 The Realistic Minimum Viable Content Strategy

-According to business consultants working with resource-constrained businesses, here’s what actually works with minimal budget and no team:
+Working with resource-constrained businesses, here’s what actually works with minimal budget and no team:

 Monthly commitment: 8-12 hours creating and distributing content.